satoshifuku/handwriting/README.md

 # Handwriting

 Handwriting is a plugin for [Reveal.js](https://github.com/hakimel/reveal.js).
-This plugin provides a option you annotate to your presentation with handwriting.
+This plugin provides a option you annotate to your presentation with a mouse, touch and pen.
 Some functions of this plugin are based on [Chalkboard of reveal.js-plugins](https://github.com/rajgoel/reveal.js-plugins/tree/master/chalkboard).

 [Check out the live demo](https://satoshifuku.github.io/handwriting/demo/demo.html)